Understanding Ovarian Cancer

 Cancer is a disease in which some of the body’s cells begin to divide without stopping and spread into surrounding tissue.
 Ovarian cancers are a group of diseases that affect a woman’s ovaries.

 There are several types of ovarian cancer.
-While these diseases are all called “ovarian” because they affect the ovaries, they are actually unique in terms of their origin, how they look under a microscope, treatment and prognosis.
+While these diseases are all called “ovarian” because they affect the ovaries, they are actually unique in terms of their origin, how they look under a microscope, and their behaviors, treatment and prognosis.
+Ovarian tumors can be benign (noncancerous) or malignant (cancerous).
+Although abnormal, cells of benign tumors do not metastasize (spread to other parts of the body).